 10. Fight climate change: Here are some ways to reduce your carbon footprint.

 11. Fight pollution: Stop buying bottled water.
 If you have the option, walk, and bike whenever possible.
 Here’s a list of 10 easy green steps you can take.

 13. Defend Human Rights.
 “Human rights are women’s rights, and women’s rights are human rights, once and for all.”.
 Thank you, Hillary.
 Here’ a PDF of the Universal Declaration of Human Rights

 14. Fight suicide and depression: Many people have lost loved ones to suicide.
 It is the 10th leading cause of death and its preventable.
 Many of our patients use acupuncture and herbs to help alleviate their depression.
 Each year I donate to the American Foundation for Suicide Prevention.

 15. Fight ignorance: Be curious.
 Read and discuss the real news.
 Explore new ideas.
 Learn about history.
 Go to a museum.

 16. Fight Illiteracy.
 One of my favorite local groups is Mighty Writers, which teaches children to think and write with clarity.
 With great pleasure, I’ve donated books to one of their reading groups.

 18. Protect our refugees.
 We are a country of immigrants.
-Consider making a donation to Amnesty International
+Consider donating to Amnesty International

-I thought that it might be difficult to find 21 reasons to give to the world, but once I got started, I could barely limit myself to 21.
+I thought that it might be challenging to find 21 reasons to give to the world, but once I got started, I could barely limit myself to 21.
 Can you add to this list?
-I’m sure I’ve missed a lot and I’d love to know what you think.
+I’m sure I’ve missed a lot, and I’d love to know what you think.

 I’ll sign off the same way I did last year: